 Croatia has been a destination high on my list.
-I’ve been dying to explore the Balkans for quite some time and Croatia is probably the easiest country to hop into when exploring that region of the world.
-When the time to actually go, you couldn’t slap the smile off my face.
+I’ve been dying to explore this are of Europe for quite some time and Croatia is probably the easiest country to hop into when exploring that region of the world.
+When the time came to actually go, you couldn’t slap the smile off my face.
 Finally!

 Here is one of many ways you can spend your one week in Croatia!
 I chose a road trip as renting a car isn’t too expensive and it’s an easy way to explore more when you’re shorter on time.
 Should you have extra time in Croatia, I provided some great add on ideas for you, enough for another week and beyond!